Collections expenditures 2024-2025: about $3.7 or $3.8 million (about 31% of the total library budget and less than $200 per student)

 Wiley journals -- all Wiley--Blackwell journals

 Springer Nature journals -- most but not quite all Springer journals.
-Just a few Nature journals.
+Just a few Nature journals -- a sore point.

 Sage journals -- almost all Sage journals

-We do not subscribe to a "Big Deal" with Taylor & Francis, but we spend over $100,000 on various T&F journals.
+We do not subscribe to a "Big Deal" with Taylor & Francis, but we spend about $80,000 on various T&F journals.

 EBSCO databases -- We subscribe to about 15-20 of these.
 With some full text.